thoughtbot/ios-on-rails/book/iOS/user_object.md

     @end

 The first four class methods are for getting and setting the current user's ID and token.
 These methods will access the keychain to keep track of this information.
-We want to use the keychain since when we are storing sensitive information, like the user's token.
+We want to use the keychain whenever we are storing sensitive information, like the user's token.

 Since we're using SSKeychain, we'll want to create a few static strings above our `@implementation`.
 Don't forget to `#import <SSKeychain/SSKeychain.h>` at the top of the file as well.